prathimavalasapally/DP-500-Azure-Data-Analyst/Instructions/labs/15-create-a-paginated-report.md

 	| --- | --- |
 	|  Position > Location > Left| 0 |
 	|  Position > Location > Top| 0 |

-	*The table will display five columns.
-By default, the table template includes only three columns.*

 4. To add a column to the table, right-click inside any cell of the last column, and then select **Insert Column** > **Right**.